-Before we dive into where you can find all 35 replicas of the statue of liberty in France, here are some fascinating facts and history about one of the most iconic monuments in the US and the world.
+Before we dive into the locations of all 35 Statues of Liberty in France, here are some fascinating facts and history about this iconic monument and how she came to be in the first place.

 FORGOTTEN HISTORY: Why did France give the U.S. the Statue of Liberty?

 The Statue of Liberty was a gift from the French people to commemorate the alliance formed between the United States and France during the American Revolution and also to commemorate the 100th anniversary of the declaration of Independence

 Liberty Enlightening the World (La Liberté éclairant le monde), better known as the Statue of Liberty (Statue de la Liberté)

 Frédéric Auguste Bartholdi was a French sculptor from Colmar in Alsace known for creating large-scale sculptures.
 Bartholdi asked Alexandre-Gustave

 What was the inspiration for the Statue of Liberty?

 Auguste Bartholdi based the Statue of Liberty on the woman on the “The Great Seal of France (French: Grand sceau de la République française), the official seal of the French Republic.

 The woman is wearing a crown with seven arches and is holding a fasces (axe in the middle of a bundle of rods), which has been a symbol of power since the end of the Roman Empire.

 Some fun facts about the Statue of Liberty